zopefoundation/ZODB/doc/reference/storages.rst

 Unlike the included storages, all the implementations listed in this section allow multiple processes to share the same database.

+NEO
+  `NEO <https://lab.nexedi.com/nexedi/neoppod>`_ can spread data among several computers for load-balancing and multi-master replication.
+It also supports asynchronous replication to off-site NEO databases for further disaster resistance without affecting local operation latency.

+  For more information, see https://lab.nexedi.com/nexedi/neoppod.

 RelStorage
   `RelStorage <http://relstorage.readthedocs.io/en/latest/>`_
   stores data in relational databases.
 This is especially